jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 4. **Default Values**: Always provide sensible default values for functions that might encounter errors or missing data.

+5. **File Operation Safety**: Always check for file existence, handle permissions issues, and use proper error handling for all file operations.
+Consider using context managers to ensure resources are properly closed.

 ## Configuration and Validation

 1. **Configuration Management**: Using Pydantic for configuration validation provides strong type checking and validation, but requires understanding its validation mechanisms.